Menghong-Heng/tiktok_downloader/README.md

 ### Common Issues

-1. **"Video too large"**
+1. **"Video or photo too large"**

-   - Try a shorter video
+   - Try a shorter video or smaller photo post
    - Telegram bot limit is 50MB

-2. **"Failed to download video"**
+2. **"Failed to download video or photo"**

-   - Video might be private or deleted
+   - Video or photo post might be private or deleted
    - Check your internet connection
-   - Try again or use a different video
+   - Try again or use a different link

 3. **"Invalid TikTok link"**
    - Make sure the URL contains "tiktok.com"